Dylan Flores

-Dylan Armando Flores Knowles (born 30 May 1993) is a Costa Rican professional footballer who plays as an attacking midfielder for Liga FPD club Cartaginés.
+Dylan Armando Flores Knowles (born 30 May 1993) is a Costa Rican professional footballer who plays as an attacking midfielder for Super League Greece 2 club PAS Giannina.

 Club career

 Politehnica Iași

 In the summer of 2018, after an impressive season for Cartaginés in the Costa Rican top flight, Flores moved to Romanian Liga I club Politehnica Iași.
-He later signed a two year contract with the Moldavian side and was given the number ten shirt.
+He later signed a two-year contract with the Moldavian side and was given the number ten shirt.
 On 3 September 2018, Flores registered his first goal for his new club in a 3–0 league win over Concordia Chiajna.

 International career

 Flores was called up for most of Costa Rica's youth teams, including Costa Rica U17, Costa Rica U20 and Costa Rica U23.
 On 17 November 2018, he made his full international debut for the Costa Rica national team, coming in as a substitute in a 3–2 victory over Chile.